Domaine de la Janasse - IGP Principauté d'Orange Terre de Bussière 2020

 Bettane & Desseauve

-Rated estate (2024 guide) 4*Stars (Producers of the very highest quality, the pride of French viticulture)
+Rated estate (2024 guide): 4* Stars (Producers of the very highest quality, the pride of French viticulture)

 About the estate:

 Located on the finest terroirs of Courthézon, the Domaine de la Janasse—the pride of the Sabon family—has established itself for over 40 years as one of the appellation’s leading producers.
-Christophe Sabon produces Côtes-du-Rhône wines of the highest caliber, with rare depth.
+Christophe Sabon produces Côtes-du-Rhône wines of the highest caliber, with a rare depth.
 The Châteauneuf-du-Pape wines are expressed through various cuvées: Chaupin, from a cool terroir with a distinctly Burgundian character, or the Vieilles-Vignes cuvée, which is sunnier and more refined.
-Finally, the whites, though overshadowed by the reds, are equally recommended.
+Finally, the whites, though often overshadowed by the reds, are equally highly recommended.
 The entire range is impeccable, and the top cuvées rank among the appellation’s finest.

 Guide Hachette des vins

-Rated estate (2024 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)
+Rated estate (2024 guide) Award-winning wines (This producer’s wines regularly receive awards from the guide)

 About the estate:

 A regular in the Guide, often highly rated for its Châteauneuf-du-Pape, Côtes-du-Rhône, and IGP wines.
 A 90-hectare vineyard spread across numerous plots, managed by Christophe Sabon and his sister Isabelle, the children of Aimé Sabon, who founded the estate in 1973.
-The estate was expanded in 2015 with the purchase of Clos Saint-Antonin and its 15 hectares of vineyards in the commune of Jonquières.
+The estate was expanded in 2015 with the purchase of Clos Saint-Antonin and its 15 hectares of vineyards in the town of Jonquières.

 Robert Parker - Wine Advocate